converspace/webmention/README.md

 # Webmention 0.2

-A modern alternative to [Pingback](http://www.hixie.ch/specs/pingback/pingback).

 Webmention is a simple way to automatically notify any URL when you link to it on your site.
 From the receivers perpective, it's a way to request notification when other sites link to it.

+It’s a modern alternative to [Pingback](http://www.hixie.ch/specs/pingback/pingback) and other forms of [Linkback](http://en.wikipedia.org/wiki/Linkback).

 ### Versions